zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 * The client calls the API ML Gateway login endpoint with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the Gateway's trusted CAs.
 * The public part of the provided client certificate is checked against SAF, and SAF subsequently returns a user ID that owns this certificate.
 ZSS  provides this API for the Mediation Layer.
-* The Gateway performs the login of the mapped user and returns a valid JWT token.
+*  Information about the user is extracted from the received certificate and then passed in specific headers to the southbound service.
+The Gateway authenticates itself to the service via the certificate to guarantee validity of the information.

 ![Zowe client certificate authentication diagram](../../images/api-mediation/zowe-client-cert-auth.png)